azachar/chispa/README.md

  pip install poetry
 ```

 If you are using only pip, please follow with the setup.
-Due to some bug, you will need to remove poetry's myproject.toml file.
+Due to some bug, you will need to remove poetry's pyproject.toml file.

 ```
  poetry build
  export ARTIFACT=$(poetry version | sed "s/ /-/g") && tar xvOf "dist/$ARTIFACT.tar.gz" "$ARTIFACT/setup.py" > setup.py
- rm myproject.toml
+ rm pyproject.toml
  # please mind a dot here:
  pip install -e .
 ```